-- (e) All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage. - (f) All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage. - (g) Electrical, heating, ventilation, plumbing, and air-conditioning equipment and other service facilities shall be elevated to prevent water from entering or accumulating within the components during conditions of flooding.
+- (d) All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage. - (e) All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage. - (f) Electrical, heating, ventilation, plumbing, and air-conditioning equipment and other service facilities shall be elevated to prevent water from entering or accumulating within the components during conditions of flooding.
 In Flood Zones A, A1-A30, AE, V, V1-V30 or VE, such facilities shall be elevated three feet above base flood elevation.
 In Flood Zone AO, such facilities shall be elevated above the highest grade adjacent to the building, a minimum of one foot above the depth number specified on the FIRM (at least two feet above the highest adjacent grade if no depth number is specified).

-UTILITIES:
+UTILITIES

-- (h) Electrical, heating, ventilating, air-conditioning, plumbing, duct systems, and other equipment and service facilities shall be elevated at or above the base flood level or shall be designed and installed to prevent water from entering or accumulating within the components and to resist hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during conditions of flooding.
-In addition, electrical, heating, ventilating, air-conditioning, plumbing, duct systems, and other equipment and service facilities shall: - (1) If replaced as part of a substantial improvement meet all the requirements of this section. - (2) Not be mounted on or penetrate through breakaway walls. - (i) All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood water into the system. - (j) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters. - (k) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding, consistent with Oregon Department of Environmental Quality (DEQ) standards.
+- (g) All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood water into the system. - (h) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters. - (i) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding, consistent with Oregon Department of Environmental Quality (DEQ) standards.